cyclus/cyclus.github.com/source/cep/cep27.rst

 Additionally, this CEP proposes to store both **Inventories** and **Transactions** by default.
 Either table may be backed out of the other (with additional information coming from **Materials** etc).
-However, this backing out process has proven extrodinarily expensive, exploding the number of operations needed to back out non-present by millions to billions.
+However, this backing out process has proven extraordinarily expensive, exploding the number of operations needed to back out non-present by millions to billions.
 Even for small databases, this has proven prohibitive.

 While storing both **Inventories** and **Transactions** may seem inefficient, consider